pattmehta/SwiftUINavigationDrawer/README.md

 - **scrimColor**: Color of the transparent overlay to tint the drawer content background.
 - **drawerColor**: Color of the drawer view itself.
 - **drawerContent**: An `AnyView` that defines the content to display within the drawer.
-- **navigationDrawerState**: A `Binding` to the state of the navigation drawer.
+- **navigationDrawerState**: A `Binding` to the opened/closed state of the navigation drawer.
+- **navigationDrawerDisabledState**: A `Binding` to the disabled state of the navigation drawer.

 #### Details

 The `navigationDrawerState` parameter above is a `@Binding` to a correponding drawer state, which can be created in the following manner.
+Its purpose is to update the opened/closed state of the drawer.
+The `navigationDrawerDisabledState` is a binding to modify the swipe gesture functionality to entirely disable the drawer from appearing.
+This can be used in, say, a login screen, where (generally) a navigation drawer is not displayed.

 > @State private var navigationDrawerState: NavigationDrawerState = .closed
+> @State private var navigationDrawerDisabledState: Bool = false

 The latest **update** in the `ExampleApp` performs an extra step in the drawer `Option` button, where setting the drawer state to `closed` causes the drawer to